StoneLegion/GTNH-2021/server/Quest Changes.md

 If eating base Harvestcraft crops (ones gotten from gardens) then look at the sky while eating to actually eat it.

 ## Backup Your Stuff...
-"Help Build a Railroad System!
+"Help Build a Railroad System!"

 Did you know Stone Legion formally known as Godcraft had the biggest Vanilla Rail System in Minecraft for the longest time?

-We love Railroads and yes there is so many "Cheaty" methods of transportation in GTNH.
-That being said it does not mean we have to use them and it also does not mean we can't have fun creating community based projects like a GTNH Railcraft System.
+We love Railroads and yes there are many "Cheaty" methods of transportation in GTNH.
+That being said it does not mean we block them or force you to use specific forms of transportation.
+We can have fun creating community based projects like a GTNH Railcraft System.

-We hope people will consider making Nice Paths, Bridges, and even in the futue Railroads to other players and help connect our community / server.
+We hope people will consider making nice Paths, Bridges, community farms and even in the futue Railroads to other players and help connect our community / server.

 Try to build bridges with at least 2 air blocks above water.

 How awesome would it be if we could show the GTNH Community the fun and cool ways of Railcraft and a massive system around the Server.

 This is part of why were are consider a more slower community.
-We don't Rush not Max Tier's, etc. Instead we take our time and we attempt to make a more community and interactive server.
+We don't Rush not Max Tier's, etc. Instead we take our time and we attempt to make a more community focused and interactive server.

-As time goes on and our community grows, we can do community video's and tours around the server.
+As time goes on and our community grows, we can do community videos and tours around the server.

 So Consider being part of the community and work on fun projects to welcome new players and keep old players engaged!